 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-Notice of SEDAR 54 assessment webinar II for Highly Migratory Species (HMS) Sandbar Shark.
+Notice of SEDAR 54 Data webinar for HMS Sandbar Shark.

-The SEDAR 54 assessment of the HMS Sandbar will consist of a series of assessment webinars.
+The SEDAR 54 assessment process of HMS Sandbar Shark will consist of a series of assessment webinars.
 See SUPPLEMENTARY INFORMATION.

 SEDAR address: 4055 Faber Place Drive, Suite 201, North Charleston, SC 29405.

 Julie A. Neer, SEDAR Coordinator; (843) 571-4366; email: Julie.firstname.lastname@example.org.